AlexanderUbaldoGutierrez21/PSUShortestPath/README.md

-# AV's SHORTEST PATH FINDER
+# AV's Shortest Path Finder

-This project implements an A* algorithm for finding the shortest and most efficient path in autonomous vehicles using geographical data.
+This project implements an A* algorithm for finding the shortest and most efficient path in autonomous vehicles (AV's) using geographical data.
 It employs the f(n) = g(n) + h(n) formula, where h(n) is the heuristic based on Haversine distance.

-## USAGE
+## Usage
 Terminal MAC
 ```bash
 python3 PSUShortestPath_Algorithm.py